 The Park Avenue Hotel featured 252 rooms and the latest in hotel glitz and glamor: fancy furniture, hide-away wall beds and built-in dressers.
 Kamper outfitted the building's lobby in the Tudor style and gave it imitation stone walls (ritzy at the time).
 In the back of the lobby was a lounge room with wooden paneling, English-style furniture and impressive chandeliers.
 If you kept on walking past the lounge, you'd come across the hotel's main dining room and two private dining rooms.
 The hotel also featured many of the mainstays in hotels of the time, including a barbershop, drug store, cleaners and tobacconist.

 But ahead of the Great Depression, it became clear that Lew Tuller had overexerted himself.
 One by one, he would lose his hotels.
 The Security Trust Co. seized the Park Avenue Hotel from him in 1928.
 While the hotels would stay in business, they did not offer the same style and service as they did under Tuller's leadership.

 And just as the 1920s through '40s were kind to Detroit, the 1960s through '90s were not.

-With the rise of the freeway system, the suburbs and the ensuing white flight - especially after the 1967 riot - Detroit began to bleed businesses, residents and tourists.
+With the rise of the freeway system, the suburbs and the ensuing white flight - which did not begin with the racial unrest of 1967, but was accelerated - Detroit began to bleed businesses, residents and tourists.

 In 1957, the Salvation Army took over the Park Avenue Hotel and began running it as the Eventide Residence, a senior housing complex.
 A similar move was made with the nearby Hotel Detroiter.
 By turning these glamorous old hotels near downtown into homes for the aged, they could offer old-timers fond memories, style and proximity to downtown shopping and entertainment.